theatlantic/django-south/docs/extendingintrospection.rst

  - ignore_if: Specifies an attribute that, if it coerces to true, causes this keyword to be omitted.
 Useful for ``db_index``, which has ``{'ignore_if': 'primary_key'}``, since it's always True in that case.
+ - is_value: If present, the 'attribute name' is instead used directly as the value.
+See :ref:`above <is-value-keyword>` for more info.

 Field name patterns